CHMimilanlan/AStF/README.md

 # AStF: Motion Style Tranfer via Adaptive Statistics Fusor
-This is the official implementation of "AStF: Motion Style Tranfer via Adaptive Statistics Fusor"
+This is the official implementation of "AStF: Motion Style Tranfer via Adaptive Statistics Fusor".
+We provide several visualized qualitative results below.
+Our code will be released upon acceptance.